voxel-wiki/voxel-wiki.github.io/content/wiki/multidraw/index.md

 there was no other way but to submit an individual drawcall for each and every single piece.

-This meant that the CPU had to do *a lot* of work, repeatedly sending a tons of small commands to the driver and GPU, making the driver do a ton of validation work, with the GPU spending a *significant* amount of time just... waiting.
+This meant that the CPU had to do *a lot* of work, repeatedly sending tons of small commands to the driver and GPU, making the driver do unnecessary validation work, with the GPU spending a *significant* amount of time just... waiting.

 Fortunately in late 2012, [OpenGL](/wiki/opengl) 4.3 was released, adding two new commands: [glMultiDrawArraysIndirect](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glMultiDrawArraysIndirect.xhtml) and [`glMultiDrawElementsIndirect`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glMultiDrawElementsIndirect.xhtml).